PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/README.md

 To install Graphdb please follow the instructions on the official website: https://www.ontotext.com/products/graphdb/download/.

+For further instructions on installing the server software please look at the README in the server directory.

 To install ROS melodic please follow the instructions on the official website: http://wiki.ros.org/melodic/Installation/Ubuntu.
+For the setup of this repository with ROS please look at the ros_package directory README.

 python2.7 should be installed by default on Ubuntu 18.04.
 Download pip through the official documentation: https://pip.pypa.io/en/stable/installation/.
 Make sure to download pip for python2.7 and not for python3.

 ### python packages installation